Brittanysacha/FIFA-2018-Tableau-Player-Analysis/README.md

 ### Step 3.
 Build at least 5 different visualizations to learn more about the dataset.

+##### Player Positions

-To get a better understanding of player ratings and the importance of player attributes for different positions, I broke down the 74 variables into some different groupings.
+To get a better understanding of player ratings and the importance of player attributes for different positions, I broke down the 15 player position variables into some four catergories.

-For player positions, I created a calculated field using a IF statement to return "Defender", "Midfielder", "Attacker", or "Goalkeeper" for each player, based on their preferred positions.
+This was done using a IF statement and return "Defender", "Midfielder", "Attacker", or "Goalkeeper" for each player, based on their preferred positions.

     - Defenders: CB, RB, LB, RWB, LWB
     - Midfielders: CM, CAM, LM, RM, CDM
     - Attackers: ST, LW, RW, CF
     - Goalkeeper: GK

 Breaking down the 15 independent variables into 4 catergorical variables made them significantly easier to analyse.
 I then used these catergorical fields to take a look at the amount of different players within each position across all leagues.